kpeng2016/Chat/README.md

 # Chat

+In the directory 'server':
 $ mvn spring-boot:run

-You can browse the application at http://localhost:8080.
+You can browse the application at http://localhost:8080/agent or http://localhost:8080/client.

-P.S.
-Enter the role with a small letter.
+Console start Main.